arcus/NALMS_Not_Another_LMS/README.md

 The purpose of this repository is to create the files needed for that project, including:
 - zip files of REDCap Forms
-- ASI (Automated Survey Invitations)
+- csv files of REDCap alerts
 - scripts for the REDCap API to automate tasks in REDCap whenever possible

 Ultimately a user should be able to create a pathway using section headings and module names, and then generate all files needed to create that pathway on REDCap.